Skip to Content

 Campo Santa Margherita is a vibrant, authentic square located in the sestiere of Dorsoduro.
 Among locals, the area is famous as one of the best bohemian places in town.
 During the day, the square hosts one of the most colorful flea markets in Venice and during the night, the area comes to life when all the bars, cafes, and eateries in the area get filled with people.
 The square is also home to the headquarters of the Italian Socialist Party and Casa del Popolo (the People’s House).

 Enjoying this post?
-Then you may also like our Tuscany 3-day itinerary.
+Then you may also like our Tuscany 3-day itinerary and our list of hidden gems in Bologna.

 Discover The Jewish Ghetto Of Venice